lenasterg/ls-wp-ccsearch/README.md

-# WP CCSearch
+# Easy search and use CC-licensed images for WP

-WP CCSearch helps you search millions of free images then insert into content or set as featured image very quickly.
+Easy search and use CC-licensed images for WP helps you search millions of CC-licensed images without leaving WordPress editor and use one into your post content or set as featured image very quickly.
 More details about the inspiration and how it works in https://opensource.creativecommons.org/blog/entries/2019-07-24-cc-search-wp-plugin/.

 # Test site
 You can test the plugin functionality at http://users.sch.gr/stergatu/wordpress/ by login via http://users.sch.gr/stergatu/wordpress/wp-login.php as testuser: testuser.